lorddoomicus/AMOSPro/README.md

 **Directory Structure**

 ```
-AMOSPro 			all the main source files are here as well as build scripts
+AMOSPro 		All the main source files are here as well as build scripts
 ├── dist	 	Distribution directory where all the built files go
 ├── bin 		Support files and scripts
 ├── compiler 		Compiler source files
 ├── comptests		Compiler test programs
 ├── extensions		Extension support files